Your Car's Pink Slip — Or the Title to Your Car

 In some states, you may have to have the signed pink slip notarized.
 Other states require a bill of sale or additional paperwork to finalize the transfer of title.

-If you're buying a new car or a used car from a car dealer, the dealer typically takes care of all this paperwork.
+If you're buying a new car or a used car from a car dealership, the dealer typically takes care of all this paperwork.
 You take possession of your new car once you've paid for it (or made payment arrangements by arranging for a car loan), at which time you get a temporary certificate of title.
 Your state's DMV then mails you the vehicle title.

 If you're selling your car to a private party (or buying a car from a private party), you need to transfer the title yourself.